sedostheatre/sedos.co.uk/input/shows/2017-the-nether.md

 ---
-title: "The Nether"
+title: The Nether
 year: '2017'
+authors: by JENNIFER HALEY
-subtitle: "By Jeninifer Haley"
+subtitle: By Jeninifer Haley
 showtimes:
   - time: '2017-09-26 19:00+0100'
   - time: '2017-09-27 19:00+0100'